connectrpc/connect-query-es/README.md

 This project is a beta: we rely on it in production, but we may make a few changes as we gather feedback from early adopters.
-Join us on [Slack](https://buf.build/links/slack) to stay up to date on releases.
+Join us on [Slack](https://buf.build/links/slack) to stay updated on future releases.

 ## Legal